Steven Brault

-Steven Joseph Brault (born April 29, 1992) is an American professional baseball pitcher who is a free agent.
-He made his MLB debut with the Pittsburgh Pirates in 2016.
+Steven Joseph Brault (born April 29, 1992) is an American MLB broadcaster for the Pittsburgh Pirates and a former professional baseball pitcher and outfielder.
+He played in Major League Baseball for the Pirates and the Chicago Cubs.

 Amateur career

 Brault grew up as a fan of the San Diego Padres.
 He graduated from Grossmont High School in El Cajon, California.
 As a senior at Grossmont, he compiled an 8–1 record with a 2.56 ERA along with batting .378, playing alongside future Pittsburgh Pirates teammate Joe Musgrove.
 He was undrafted out of high school.

 Brault played college baseball at Regis University, where he majored in vocal performance.
 As a junior, he started 11 games and was 8–3 with a 2.63 ERA, striking out 103 and walking only 18 in 78.2 innings.

 Professional career

 Baltimore Orioles

 The Baltimore Orioles selected Brault in the 11th round of the 2013 Major League Baseball draft.
 He signed with the Orioles, and made his professional debut with the Aberdeen IronBirds and spent the remainder of 2013 there, going 1–2 with a 2.09 ERA in 12 starts.
 He spent 2014 with the Delmarva Shorebirds and Frederick Keys, compiling a combined 11–8 record and 2.77 ERA in 25 games (24 starts).